vgurianov/uml-sp/README.md

 ### License
 This project is licensed under the terms of the [BSD 2-Clause license](LICENSE).
 ### Feedback
 The feedback is very welcome.
+e-mail: vg2007sns@rambler.ru